 White cotton hemmed brassard with applied red cotton Geneva Cross, formed from two rectangles of red cotton twill, all hand stitched.
 Adjacent to the cross, inscribed in black ink is, 'N.R.Howse, Col., A.D.M.S., Australian Division'.
 The cotton displays staining.

 This brassard was worn by the then Colonel Neville Reginald Howse on Gallipoli in his position as Assistant Director of Medical Services for the 1st Australian Division of the AIF.
 Howse was born in the village of Stogursy in Somerset, England, on 26 October 1863, one of ten surviving children of Dr Alfred and Lucy Elizabeth (nee Conroy) Howse.
-Neville was educated at Taunton before studying medicine at London Hospital.
-He graduated a doctor in April 1884 and gained membership to the Royal College of Surgeons in 1886.
+Neville was educated at Taunton before studying medicine at London Hospital, graduating as a medical practitioner in 1887.
 In 1888 he worked as an assistant demonstrator in anatomy at Durham University but resigned a year later due to ill health.
 He migrated to Australia the same year in the hope that the warmer climate would aid his 'weak lungs'.

 He set up a private practice in Taree before accepting the position of medical officer at the small Manning River District Hospital.
 In 1895, he returned to England for post-graduate studies in surgery.
 Following the completion of his degree in 1899 he returned to Australia and set up practice in Orange.
 Shortly afterward accepted the position of medical officer at Orange Hospital.

 In January 1900, responding to a call for troops for the war in South Africa, Howse enlisted in the second contingent of the New South Wales Army Medical Corps as a lieutenant.
 He embarked on 17 January 1900, reaching Capetown on 18 February.